firebase/firebase-js-sdk/docs-devsite/auth.actioncodesettings.md

 ## ActionCodeSettings.linkDomain

 The optional custom Firebase Hosting domain to use when the link is to be opened via a specified mobile app.
 The domain must be configured in Firebase Hosting and owned by the project.
-This is a replacement of the Dynamic Link.
+This cannot be a default hosting domain (web.app or firebaseapp.com).

 <b>Signature:</b>